HolmesLab/holmeslab/docs/Travel/index.md

 ### Step 3: Registration

-ONLY if you’re travelling internationally AND you’re a student (undergrad or PhD) at Rutgers
+ONLY if you’re travelling internationally AND you’re a student (undergrad or PhD) at Rutgers: [International travel for students](https://rutgers.box.com/s/v30d71j6zytqyaqsqtnk0r63im0ruut3)

-Look at this doc: [https://rutgers.box.com/s/v30d71j6zytqyaqsqtnk0r63im0ruut3](https://rutgers.box.com/s/v30d71j6zytqyaqsqtnk0r63im0ruut3)

 ### Step 4: During travel: pay out of pocket